ayaraemal1/Cargo/README.md

 3. Rename `.env.template` file to `.env` and fill it in.
 4. Run `docker compose up -d`
 5. It's available at http://localhost:8000

+# API Endpoints

+- [Postman Documentation](https://documenter.getpostman.com/view/24517363/2s93m7WMis): Link to the documentation that provides detailed information about the API endpoints and usage.

+- [Download Postman Collection](https://raw.githubusercontent.com/air17/Cargo-management-system/master/Cargo_system.postman_collection.json): Link to download the Postman collection file that contains pre-configured requests for the API.
+This collection can be imported into Postman to quickly explore and test the API endpoints.